ChowdhuryGroup/pol_dep_scan/README.md

 # shg-polarization-scan

-script to run to automate a polarization dependent spectrograph scan for use in OSU's Chowdhury lab by Adam Fisher
+Script to run to automate a polarization dependent spectrograph scan for use in OSU's Chowdhury Lab by Adam Fisher

-currently only supports interfacing with the Thorlabs TDC001 motorized stage controller connected to a Thorlabs PRM1Z8 rotating polarizer and the Ocean Optics SpectraPro HRS-300 spectrometer
+Currently there is only support for interfacing with only the Thorlabs TDC001 motorized stage controller connected to a Thorlabs PRM1Z8 rotating polarizer and the Ocean Optics SpectraPro HRS-300 spectrometer

-requires 2 packages: thorlabs_apt_device and seabreeze (links below)
+Third Party Dependencies: thorlabs_apt_device and seabreeze (links below)
 APT: <https://thorlabs-apt-device.readthedocs.io/en/latest/index.html>
 Seabreeze: <https://python-seabreeze.readthedocs.io/en/latest/index.html>
-both of these packages as well as this one has no relation to their respective companies

 ## Please read the .py script before running